Marion County Weed District

-Noxious invasive weeds make significant impacts to landowners in and around Marion County and throughout Oregon.
-Noxious weeds impact watersheds where they displace native and desirable plants, wildlife habitat, and negatively affect timber production and the agriculture industry.
+Noxious and invasive weeds can have a significant impacts natural areas, agricultural resources and landowners throughout the County.
+Noxious weeds impact watersheds where they displace native and desirable plants and wildlife habitat.

 In order to be effective in the prevention and control of invasive noxious weeds it is essential to have comprehensive coordinated programs at the federal, state, county, and local levels.

-Marion County, through Ordinance 1225 , has created an active weed control district, pursuant to ORS 569.360 .
-The county now has the authority to work with private landowners to assist them in controlling noxious weeds on their lands.
+Through Ordinance 1225 , Marion County has created an active weed control district, pursuant to ORS 569.360 .
+The county now has the authority to work with landowners in controlling noxious weeds.

 The Marion County Weed District's primary goals are as follows: